-You may also sign up for the Average Payment Plan, which reduces the fluctuations in your bill amount each month by spreading your natural gas expenses throughout the year.
+You may also sign up for the Average Payment Plan, which reduces the monthly bill fluctuations by spreading your natural gas expenses throughout the year.

 Most of our meters are located above ground along property lines or in the utility easement.
-Visit the How to Read Your Meter page to learn the basics on meter reading and reporting.
+Visit the How to Read Your Meter page to learn meter reading and reporting basics.

 We have a dedicated page on understanding your bill.
 You can view it here.

 Keeping our customers and our communities safe is important to Oklahoma Natural Gas.
-To help you avoid being the victim of fraudulent activities, we've provided information below.
+We've provided information below to help you avoid being the victim of fraudulent activities.